bento-platform/bento_lib/README.md

 # Build the new package
 python3 setup.py sdist bdist_wheel

-# In between these steps - test out the package... make sure everyhting works
+# In between these steps - test out the package... make sure everything works
 # before uploading it to production PyPI.

 # Upload it to PyPI